Uzhhorod: During the World Wars

+Soviet Union

 On 27 October 1944, the city was captured by the troops of the 4th Ukrainian Front of the Red Army.
-Thousands of ethnic Hungarians were killed, expelled, or else taken to work in Soviet forced labor camps.
-The Hungarian majority population was decimated in order to strengthen the Soviet and Ukrainian right to the city.

 This period brought significant changes.
-On the outskirts of Uzhhorod new enterprises were constructed and the old enterprises were renewed.
+On the outskirts of Uzhhorod new enterprises were constructed and old enterprises were renewed.
 On 29 June 1945, Subcarpathian Ukraine was annexed by the Soviet Union and became a westernmost part of the Ukrainian SSR.
+This followed the assumption of local authority by the People's Committee of Transcarpathian Ukraine based in Uzhhorod and headed by a local Communist.
 That year the Uzhhorod State University (now Uzhhorod National University) was also opened.
 Since January 1946 Uzhhorod was the center of newly formed Zakarpatska oblast.

+In Ukraine

-Since 1991 Uzhhorod has become one of 24 regional capitals within Ukraine.
+Since 1991, Uzhhorod has been one of 24 regional capitals within independent Ukraine.
 Of these, Uzhhorod is the smallest and westernmost.

-21st century

 In 2002, a bust of Tomáš Masaryk, Czechoslovakia's first president, was unveiled in a main square of the city.
 A similar bust was unveiled in 1928 on the 10th anniversary of Czechoslovak independence, but was removed by the Hungarians when they took over the region in 1939.

 On 15 April 2022, as part of the derussification campaign that swept through Ukraine following the February 2022 Russian invasion of Ukraine, the Uzhhorod City Council decided to rename 58 streets connected to Russian figures.

-United States First Lady Jill Biden visited the city on 8 May 2022, which was not announced to the public until after the visit.
+Geography

 Climate

 Uzhhorod has a humid continental climate (Köppen: Dfb) with cool to cold winters and warm summers.
 The coldest month is January with an average temperature of -1.7 °C while the warmest month is July with an average temperature of 20.9 °C. The coldest temperature ever recorded is -28.2 °C and the warmest temperature was 38.6 °C. Average annual precipitation is 748 mm, which is evenly distributed throughout the year though the summer months have higher precipitation.
-On average, Uzhhorod receives 2023 hours of sunshine per year.
+On average, Uzhhorod receives 2133 hours of sunshine per year.